OmniFlix/channel-contracts/README.md

 ## Features

 ### Channel Management
-- **Channel Creation**: Create a personalized channel with a unique username, channel name, description, and visual assets
+- **Channel Creation**: Create your own personalized channel with a unique username that becomes your digital identity in the OmniFlix ecosystem.
+Customize with channel name, description, profile picture, and banner image.
-- **Channel Ownership**: Each channel is represented by an NFT (ONFT) that proves ownership
+- **Channel Ownership**: Each channel is represented by a non-fungible token (ONFT) that proves ownership and enables seamless transfers between accounts.
-- **Channel Metadata**: Update channel details including name, description, profile picture, and banner
+- **Channel Metadata**: Easily update your channel's appearance and information at any time, including name, description, profile picture, and banner.
+- **Channel Deletion**: Full control over your content with the ability to remove a channel and all associated content when needed.

 ### Content Publishing
-- **Asset Publishing**: Publish content in multiple formats - either as NFTs with ownership rights or as off-chain media hosted on decentralized storage like IPFS.
+- **Asset Publishing**: Publish content in multiple formats with comprehensive metadata support.
+Add titles, descriptions, and media URIs for your content, whether as NFTs with ownership rights or as off-chain media hosted on decentralized storage.
 - **Asset Visibility**: Granular control over content visibility, allowing you to make specific assets public or private with a simple toggle.
-- **Asset Management**: Comprehensive tools to update metadata or completely remove published content from your channel.
+- **Asset Management**: Comprehensive tools to update all aspects of your content including titles, descriptions, media URIs, and visibility settings - or completely remove published content from your channel.

 ### Collaboration
 - **Collaborator Management**: Add team members to your channel with specific roles (Moderator, Publisher) to help manage content and operations.